LukeLB/Radical-Induced-1-2-Metallate-Rearrangement-Kinetic-Modelling/README.md

 Figure 5 of the main manuscript.
 Make sure you have also downloaded the observed kinetic data csv files.

 ## Contributing
-You are welcome to use the code here to implement you're own models.
+You are welcome to use the code here to implement your own models.

 ## License
 [MIT]